botpress/documentation-v12/docs/building-chatbots/flow-editor/content-elements/content-card.md

     1. Click **Submit**.
 1. Click **Add Action (Alt+Enter)**.

-Your text is now displayed in green in the selected node.

 ### Options

 When adding a **Card** content, you can modify some options:

 #### Insert Variables

-When hovering the box where you type your message, the `</>` symbol appears.
+When hovering a box where you can type, the `</>` symbol appears.
 This button helps you easily insert variables within your message.
 When you click it, it shows a list of variables that you can use such as `temp.`, `user.`, `session.`, or `event.`.

 #### Title